-- As part of the Superfund process, EPA identifies those parties that are "potentially responsible parties" who fall into one or more of the above categories of PRPs, and then may negotiate with the PRPs to perform cleanup activities under EPA oversight and/or help pay EPA's response costs.
-EPA has conducted a search for parties associated with the Iron King Mine-Humboldt Smelter Superfund Site and on November 19, 2009, issued a General Notice Letter to 14 parties advising them of their status as PRPs under CERCLA.
+Potentially responsible parties (PRPs) refers to entities that are potentially liable under the Superfund law to pay for, and/or perform investigation and cleanup of, site contamination.
+PRPs may include current owners and operators at the site and parties who were owners or operators during a time of release of hazardous substances.
+Parties responsible for generating, transporting, or disposing of the hazardous substances may also be PRPs.
+As part of the Superfund process, EPA identifies those parties that are "potentially responsible parties" who fall into one or more of the above categories of PRPs, and then may negotiate with the PRPs to perform cleanup activities under EPA oversight and/or help pay EPA's response costs.
+EPA has conducted a search for parties associated with the IKHS site and on November 19, 2009 issued a General Notice Letter to 14 parties advising them of their status as PRPs under CERCLA.

 Documents and Reports

-At the Iron King Mine – Humboldt Smelter Superfund Site, EPA’s Community Involvement Program helps citizens participate throughout the cleanup process, including the investigation phase and the remedy selection phase.
-The goals of EPA’s Community Involvement Program are to:
+At the IKHS site, EPA’s Community Involvement Program helps citizens participate throughout the cleanup process, including the investigation phase and the remedy selection phase.
+Among the goals of EPA’s Community Involvement Program are to:

-3. Incorporate issues and concerns into cleanup decisions
+3. Incorporate issues and concerns into cleanup decisions; and

-4. Give feedback to the public on how their issues and concerns were incorporated into the cleanup work
+4. Give feedback to the public on how their issues and concerns were addressed.

-EPA and ADEQ have a number of ways for the community to become more knowledgeable about and involved with the Iron King Mine – Humboldt Smelter Superfund Site.
+EPA and ADEQ have a number of ways for the community to become more knowledgeable about and involved with the IKHS site.